Tundunmodile/thecakeshop-customer-database/README.md

 - Requires MS SQL Server
 - Execute the thecakeshop-createDBobjects.sql file to create the database objects
 - Execute the thecakeshop-loadsampledata.sql file to load the sample data
-- Execute the thecakeshop-unittests.sql file to show functionality
 - The thecakeshop.sql file shows how to run the stored procedures

 ## Project Requirements